Creating a Jigsaw

 Recommendations

-1. Use a high-resolution image.
+We recommend using a high-quality image that is at least 200kB in size and no larger than 3MB.
+In terms of dimensions, the height should be less than 800px and the width less than 1200px.
 The PuzzleMe platform will compress the image you use to ensure that your jigsaw can be played smoothly across different devices.

 Your jigsaw puzzle will be laid on top of a background.
 The PuzzleMe platform allows you to choose the color of this background.